naomori/journal/content/posts/2021-01-22-English-Presentation.md

 I have divided my presentation into three parts.
 First, I'll give you a brief account of the history of Ise-city, then after that I'll tell you why there is a variety of Mochi desserts there.
 Finally, I'll tell you my recommendation of Mochi desserts in Ise city.

 <!-- Length of Presentation -->
-The presentation will talk about five minutes.
+The presentation will take about five minutes.
 <!-- Handling Questions -->
 I'd ask you to save your questions for the end.